 Tips for visiting the marketIf you are visiting Istanbul’s Grand Bazaar for the first time, we are happy to provide you with some helpful tips for you to make the most of your visit.

-- Haggle - haggling and bartering is expected by stall holders who will likely inflate their prices, expecting you to negotiate down.
+- Bargain – this is expected by stall holders, who will likely inflate their prices and want you to negotiate them down

-- Go early - up to 400,000 people can visit daily and it may get particularly busy at the hottest times of day, so go early to avoid crowding.
+- Go early – with close to 400,000 visitors a day the Grand Bazaar can get particularly busy at the hottest times of the day, so go early to avoid crowding

-- Take tea - the Grand Bazaar has many cafes where you can enjoy a refreshing cup of Turkish tea and some flavoured Turkish delight.
-While Rose and Lemon flavoured Turkish delight is most common, trying more exotic flavours like pistachio is highly recommended.
+- Have some tea – there are many cafés where you can enjoy a refreshing cup of tea and some delicious Turkish delights.
+While rose and lemon flavored delights are the most common, also try some of the more exotic flavors

-- Be savvy – unless you are buying an antique or something unique you may want to buy elsewhere as you may find similar items cheaper out-with the Grand Bazaar.
+- Be savvy – unless you are buying an antique or something truly unique, you may want to buy elsewhere as you often find similar items cheaper outside the bazaar.